Nejik/njBox/README.md

   elem:'#myModalLink',
   onshow: function() {
     console.log('Show my modal! :)')
-    // this in callbacks always refers to modal instance, so you have access to: this.o, this.dom, this.data, this.items, this.state
+    // this in callbacks always refers to modal instance, so you have access to: this.o, this.dom, this.items, this.state },
-  },
   onhidden: function() {
     console.log('My modal is hidden :(')
-    // this in callbacks always refers to modal instance, so you have access to: this.o, this.dom, this.data, this.items, this.state
+    // this in callbacks always refers to modal instance, so you have access to: this.o, this.dom, this.items, this.state }
-  }
 });
 ```